rgalite/gke-review-apps-delivery-workshop/README.md

    kubectl describe gateway external-http -n infra-resources
    ```

-   At some point, an IP should be asigned to the gateway.
+   At some point, the ip should be asigned to the gateway.
 No routes have been attached to the gateway for now.

    ```yaml
    Name: external-http